aws-samples/aws-fis-exp-tem-using-cft-automation/README.md

 * Network Disruption (Subnet) - Causing a disruption in network connectivity at the subnet level by blocking incoming and outgoing traffic to and from the subnet.
 * EBS IO Stuck - This will temporarily halt the input/output (IO) activity on all the underlying EBS volumes attached to the database server including root volumes.

+It also has an optional section with step by step instructions to change ebs volumes from gp2 to gp3 at scale.

 ## Prerequisites
 Before using these templates, make sure you have the following pre-requisites: